playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 Before I get to how my program works, I should probably explain what the doomsday rule is.
 The doomsday rule is an algorithm that determines the day of the week for a given date in the Gregorian calendar.
 For example, without looking at a calendar, I know that the 18th of March, 1898 is a Friday.
 I can't think when you would use this in everyday life, but it's a cool party trick to show off with.

 The algorithm was invented by John Conway in 1973.
-You may know some of his work like Conway's game of life.
-A nice little fact about the dates that Conway was born on and died on were doomsdays but I will tell what they are later.
+You may know some of his work, like Conway's game of life.
+Here's a nice little fact: the dates that Conway was born and died on were both doomsdays.
+We'll explain what doomsdays are later.
 The algorithm is simple enough that it can be calculated mentally.
-Conway could do this in a couple of seconds, and to improve his speed he created a program which gave him ten random dates every time he logged on to his computer.
+Conway could do this in a couple of seconds, and to improve his speed, he created a program that gave him ten random dates every time he logged on to his computer.

 # things you should know before the numbers